BearWithAFez/Labo-Linux-Server/Checkpoint-1.md

 ### MOBAXTERM

 Before we go any further, let's go to our client and also change the network settings.
 This is done by GUI so that shouldn't be that much of a problem.
+You will want to set the IP static.
 Don't forget to ping so you know it works.

 Then on your client you will want to install XRDP.
 This will allow Remote desktop connections.
 Do this by opening a terminal and doing the following:
 ```